 Unfortunately, “good” is relative in this situation.
 A regional state university isn’t going to have the same graduation rate as a competitive national university that admits less than 10% of its applicants.

-Once you start narrowing down your choices, compare your preferred colleges’ graduation rates to similarly situation schools.
+Once you start narrowing down your choices, compare your preferred colleges’ graduation rates to similarly situated schools.
 CollegeResults.org‘s comparison tool is an excellent way to get a sense of how good a school’s graduation rate is compared to its competitors.
 This information is also available in the DIY College Rankings College Search Spreadsheet.

 3. A good college should have a high percentage of full-time faculty.